 As a religious, she said she feels a deep sense of gratitude and fulfilment as she accompanies the migrants in their spiritual life and helps them encounter God.
 I am humbled and moved to glorify God whenever they are reconciled with God and with oneself, and come to a realisation that God forgives and loves them as they are,’ she said.

 She added that giving them recollections or retreats, scripture reflections and faith-sharing is also a source of nourishment for her.

 She started to be active in Church services at the age of 17.
 She was happy and contented with her involvement in different activities in the community for five years until she began to discern her vocation to be with the Lord and to continue his mission.
 As part of her discernment, she reviewd her life, as well as her family’s journey.
 She was overwhelmed by God’s love and blessings through life’s challenges.
 She believed that responding to her vocation would be the best way to thank God for his love and faithfulness.

 At age 25, despite some resistance from her family, she joined the Congregation of Our Lady of Charity of the Good Shepherd in Manila because she was attracted by their services for the marginalised and for the women in distress.

 Sister Demetillo came to Hong Kong on 26 July 2017.
 After a training period of five months, she became the director of the DPCF in January 2018.
 She stressed that although the official name of the centre only mentions Filipinos, the centre is for migrants in general as it welcomes migrants of all nationalities.

-She said the Centre’s services rely on the support of committed staff, mission partners, benefactors, and the support of Bishop Michael Yeung Ming-cheung.
+She said the Centre’s services rely on the support of committed staff, mission partners, benefactors, and the full support of the Catholic Diocese of Hong Kong.